Norma O'Hara Murphy: 2000-present: Break and return to music, The Celtic Connection

-The beginning of the twentieth century O'Hara Murphy concentrated more on writing.
+The beginning of the twenty-first century O'Hara Murphy concentrated more on writing.
 She wrote and produced another two Golden Guitars winning songs, performed by Slim Dusty in 2001 and 2003.

 In 2010, O'Hara Murphy returned to the recording studio and released Whiskey Gully Road on Bony Mountain Music.
 The title track was a finalist in the 2011 QMusic Awards.
 "Goin' For Glory" won the Stan Coster Bush Ballad Songwriting Award.

 In 2011 O'Hara Murphy released her ninth studio album, The Celtic Connection (volume one) and she was a Finalist at the Celtic Awards in Glen Innes.
 A second Celtic Collection followed in 2013.
 In 2014, O'Hara Murphy won Australian Celtic Artist of the Year.

 In October 2014, O'Hara Murphy released her eleventh studio album, Solid Gold, and was a return to country music.
 O'Hara Murphy was a finalist at the 2016 CMAA.

 In 2017, O'Hara Murphy released Sweet Love.

 In December 2019, O'Hara Murphy released her thirteenth studio album, Bloodlines.
 The album was nominated for Australian Celtic Awards in 2020.